winitzki/CocoaJoin/README.md

 Within the scope of the reaction, however, the `reply` operation is a side effect that does not produce any value.
 Except for this side effect, the body of the reaction is a pure function, and values on the molecules are immutable.
 To change the "enabled status" in this example, the programmer can write a reaction that consumes the `enabled` molecule and then injects another instance of the `enabled` molecule with a different boolean value.

 In this way, the programmer is automatically protected from race conditions and deadlocks, while being able freely to call `getStatus()` from several different threads (i.e. from different reactions) concurrently.
-The molecule `enabled(...)` is consumed by the reaction and _disappears from the soup_ until the reaction is finished (this is the operational semantics of join calculus: input molecules disappear while the reaction is running).
-For this reason, it is not possible that some other reaction consumes `enabled` and injects a different `enabled` while a reply to `getStatus` is being sent.
+The molecule `enabled(...)` is consumed by the reaction and _disappears from the soup_ until the reaction is finished, because this is the operational semantics of join calculus: All input molecules disappear when a reaction starts running.
+For this reason, it is not possible that some other reaction consumes `enabled` and injects a different `enabled` while a reply to `getStatus` is still being sent.

 Local scope
 -----------

-It is important to realize that molecule names are _local_ values in the program.
+It is important to keep in mind that molecule names are _local_ values in the program.
 These values are declared whenever a new reaction is defined that uses these names as _input_ molecules.
+The definition of the new reaction is local in the current scope.

 For example, we may write (pseudocode)